If you’re considering facial surgery…

 brought forward so that these traits are better proportioned.
 The more mature patient may choose to have an implant placed in conjunction with another cosmetic procedure.
 For example, during a facelift, a patient may wish to have implants placed over the cheekbones to help restore a more youthful appearance.
 Implants may also be selected to fill out a face that appears “sunken” or tired.

-Dr. Reynolds uses MedPore and Implantech products (shown right) which are pre-contoured in multiple sizes for chin, cheekbone, orbital rim (around eyes), and nose.
+Our doctors use MedPore and Implantech products (shown right) which are pre-contoured in multiple sizes for the chin, cheekbone, orbital rim (around eyes), and nose.
 They also have custom implants made for reconstruction of virtually any area.

 Types of Anesthesia